What is incentive-based compensation?

 Incentive-based compensation

 Incentive-based compensation, also known as incentive compensation or incentive pay, is a form of compensation that employers provide employees to encourage strong performance.
-This compensation is separate from the employee’s guaranteed salary or hourly rate.
-It’s a variable component of their compensation that acts as an additional way to reward or encourage them.
+When implemented effectively, research shows that companies with financial incentives tied to specific outcomes achieved a nearly fivefold increase in total shareholder returns compared to companies without them.
+This compensation is separate from the employee's guaranteed salary or hourly rate.
+It's a variable component of their compensation that acts as an additional way to reward or encourage them.

 Incentive compensation plan examples